arkency/posts/posts/2015-05-05-building-an-event-sourced-application-using-rails-event-store.md

 end
 ```

-By calling `apply Events::OrderCreated.create(@id, order_number, customer_id)` we are creating new `OrderCreated` domain event, applying it to out aggregate - what results in change of state, and storing it in `changes` collection.
+By calling `apply Events::OrderCreated.create(@id, order_number, customer_id)` we are creating a new `OrderCreated` domain event, applying it to our aggregate - what results in a change of state, and storing it in the `changes` collection.
 It stores all domain events created by the aggregate during its method execution.

 The last thing to take a look here is the `apply_order_created` method.
-This method updates aggregate state based on domain event.
-It does not matter if the event was published by aggregate itself or it was read from Event Store and applied when rebuilding aggregate state.
+This method updates the aggregate state based on domain event.
+It does not matter if the event was published by the aggregate itself or it was read from Event Store and applied when rebuilding the aggregate state.
 There must not be any business rules check or validations here.
 What has happened has happened.
 It is already done.
 We just reflect those changes in aggregate state.

 And one more thing: notice that all state of an aggregate object is private.
 Not available outside aggregate itself - even for reads.

 ## Commands

-Command is a simple object that encapsulates parameters for an action to be executed.
-Should be named in business language (Ubiquitous Language) and express user's intention.
-Before command is executed it should be validated.
+A command is a simple object that encapsulates parameters for an action to be executed.
+Should be named in a business language (Ubiquitous Language) and express the user's intention.
+Before a command is executed it should be validated.
 Those validations should be simple, out of full context, just based on command data and read model data.
 Should not check business rules (that will be handled later by domain object).

 ```
 #!ruby